Notre Dame-Eli Lilly & Co. Faculty Fellowship Program in Drug Discovery

 A stipend will be provided to help offset the costs of local housing.

 This grant is not currently accepting applications.
 For more details, please email Hildegund Muller, Associate Vice President for Research.

 Proposal Format and Submission

-Interested applicants should submit a letter of interest via email, including a proposed start and end date, and a NIH-style biosketch addressed to Richard Taylor, Professor of Chemistry and Biochemistry and Interim Director of the Warren Family Research Center for Drug Discovery and Development
+Interested applicants will be asked to submit a letter of interest via email, including a proposed start and end date, and a NIH-style biosketch.

 Note: All fellowship requests from tenured or tenure-track faculty during the academic year must be approved through the normal departmental sabbatical leave policy.